On this page

 Bringing a journal to SFU Library

-If you are taking over editorial responsibilities for a journal, and want to talk about the possibility of hosting with SFU Library, our Digital Publishing team is happy to talk about the process.
-Contact us to get started.
+If you are currently affiliated with Simon Fraser University (SFU) and serve as an editor for an academic journal, and you would like to discuss the possibility of hosting your journal with SFU Library, our Digital Publishing team is happy to engage in a conversation about the process.